quacksouls/bitwalk/plan.md

   - Write a batching manager `hgw/batcher/cloud.js` to manage a farm of purchased servers, each running a parallel batcher.
 The batcher requires `Formulas.exe`.
+  - Save up enough money and reputation to buy all augmentations from the faction Tian Di Hui.

 - [ ] Stock market, pre-4S
+  - Spend $200m to purchase an account on the World Stock Exchange (WSE).
+  - Spend $5b to purchase access to the Trade Information eXchange (TIX) API.

-    -   A trade bot without access to 4S data and API.
+  - Write a trade bot `stock/pre4s.js` without access to 4S data and API.

 - [ ] Stock market, post-4S
+  - Spend $1b to purchase access to 4S Market Data.
+  - Spend $25b to purchase access to 4S Market Data TIX API.

-    -   A trade bot with access to all data and APIs.
+  - Write a trade bot `stock/trade.js` with access to all data and APIs.

 - [ ] Shortest path
   - Find shortest path to a target server.
   - Simulate terminal input to implement a connect command from the terminal.

 - [ ] Modified HUD
   - Modify the HUD to display custom data/text.

 - [ ] Coding Contracts (CCT)
   - Write a script to find CCTs.
   - Solve each CCT.

+- [ ] Destroy the `w0r1d_d43m0n`
+  - Should have joined the faction Daedalus and purchased the augmentation The Red Pill.
+Install the augmentation to soft reset and a new server called `w0r1d_d43m0n` would appear.
+  - Gain root access to `w0r1d_d43m0n`.
+Requirements are:
+    - Have at least 3000 Hack.
+    - Open 5 ports on the server.
+    - Connect to the server and run `NUKE.exe`.
+  - From the terminal, run the terminal command `hack` to destroy the server.

 - [ ] Gang manager
   - Automate the management of a criminal gang.

 - [ ] Sleeve manager
   - Automate the management of your sleeves to farm XP for combat stats.

 - [ ] Intelligence farm, part 1

-    -   Simple way to farm Intelligence XP.
+  - Commit larcency.

+- [ ] Intelligence farm, part 2
   - Visit different locations.
   - Do sleeves committing crimes increase Intelligence XP?

+- [ ] Intelligence farm, part 3
+  - Hack a server from the terminal.

--   [ ] Intelligence farm, part 2
+- [ ] Intelligence farm, part 4
   - Use money from gang, trade bot, and batcher to farm Intelligence XP.
   - Buy and delete cheapest program.

 - [ ] Bladeburner manager
   - Automate the management of Bladeburner to destroy a BitNode.

--   [ ] Intelligence farm, part 3
+- [ ] Intelligence farm, part 5
   - Use Bladeburner to farm Intelligence XP.